What is an Average True Range?

-The ATR indicator is a volatility indicator and reveals information which can be used to deduce how volatile the stock is.
+The ATR indicator is a volatility indicator and reveals information that can be used to deduce how volatile the stock is.

 If the indicator showcases a large range, it means high volatility.
-Similarly, small range indicate low volatility.
+Similarly, a small range indicates low volatility.
 Instead of providing a price trend, the ATR indicator strategy helps traders deduce entry and exit locations, and has been proven extremely useful over the years.